NJIT-WIS/project-management-github-activity/README.md

 1. Python is integrated into pycharm[1]
 2. Pycharm and Github workflow and integration process[1]
 3. Docker Installation [2]
+4. Create new branch and merge within my own repo[1]
 #### Things we don't understand
 1. dockerization[1]
 2. Git Push[1]